The 3 Ingredients to Photography Success

 So again I ask, what are you waiting for?
 You really enjoy photography - so sign up now!

-REGISTRATION CLOSES TOMORROW.
+REGISTRATION IS ONLY OPEN FOR A LIMITED TIME.
 And there won't be another Photography In Focus course for months.

 I'll see you there right?